simon-frankau/tray-racer/convergence-test/README.md

 ## First practical results

+*I've tweaked the algorithms as a result of these analyses.
+As such, if you're trying to reproduce these numbers, use a version at `1ad2f40` or before.*

 My theory was *totally* wrong!
 I'm keeping in the text above as an example of my hubris. :p